Edge Reconstruction in a Quantum Spin Hall Insulator

 Figure~\ref{Fig: N vs V0 GCE} describes the change in the average total number of particles $\expval{N} = \expval{\sum_{\vb{r}}n_{\vb{r}}}$ as a function of the slope of the confining potential $v_0$, computed within the grand-canonical ensemble.
 As $v_0$ decreases from infinity, the system transitions from the hard-wall regime to the reconstructed regime.
-Initially, the system is stable at half-filling forming a broad plateau in $\expval{N} = N_0$ which for our $12\times 3$ system with confining width $w=4$ corresponds to $N_0=(9\cdot 3\cdot 2 \cdot 2) / 2 =54$ particles (2 spins, 2 orbitals per site).
+Initially, the system is stable at half-filling forming a broad plateau in $\expval{N} = N_0$, which for our $12\times 3$ system with confining width $w=4$ corresponds to $N_0=(9\cdot 3\cdot 2 \cdot 2) / 2 =54$ particles (2 spins, 2 orbitals per site).
 As $v_0$ is reduced, we observe a sharp jump in particle number, signaling the onset of edge reconstruction, with the additional charge now localized in the confined region (as demonstrated below in Fig.~\ref{Fig: del ni vs rx CE}).
 This first jump corresponds to the $N_0+1$ particle sector.
 Further reduction of the confining potential induces another discrete jump in $\expval{N}$, yielding the $N_0+2$ sector, where two particles predominantly accumulate in the reconstructed region.

 Having identified three distinct particle number plateaus associated with edge reconstruction, we next turn to a canonical DMRG analysis to determine ground state properties for $N_0$, $N_0+1$, and $N_0+2$ corresponding to $v_0=1.53$, $1.40$, and $1.33$ respectively.
 In Fig~\ref{Fig: GSE vs Sz CE} we show the ground state energy for different values of the fixed spin quantum number $S^z_{\rm tot}$.
 For $N_0$ particles, the minimum occurs at $S^z_{\rm tot}=0$, expected for a half-filling.
 For $N_0+1$ particles, the lowest energy states are doubly-degenerate between the $S^z_{\rm tot}=\pm\frac{1}{2}$ sectors, reflecting the presence of an unpaired spin localized at the reconstructed edge.
 Surprisingly, for $N_0+2$ electrons, the ground states lie in the $S^z_{\rm tot}=\pm 1$ sectors, with the $S^z_{\rm tot}=0$ state appearing at higher energy, indicating a spin polarized edge with non-zero magnetic moment.
-This energetic preference (supported by an exact calculation on a simple model in the end matter) supports an emergent ferromagnetic alignment of the two added edge-localized particles, consistent with an exchange-driven edge reconstruction
+This energetic preference supports an emergent ferromagnetic alignment of the two added edge-localized particles, consistent with an exchange-driven edge reconstruction as described below.